 At 6,515 yards, Lookout Mountain is shorter than most courses in this guide, and the par-72 rating reflects a design that uses elevation and terrain rather than length to create difficulty.
 The hillside routing means uphill and downhill shots are constant, and accurate distance control matters more than raw power.
-Approaches that would land softly on a flat green take on different characteristics when the green tilts forward or sits above the fairway.
+Approaches that would land softly on a flat green behave differently when the green tilts forward or sits above the fairway.
 The adjustment is subtle but constant, and golfers who make it will score well.

-The course rewards the mid-handicap golfer more than most Scottsdale layouts.
-The fairways are accessible, the forced carries are manageable from the appropriate tees, and the greens accept well-struck approaches without requiring perfect trajectory.
-The difficulty is honest rather than punishing, which makes Lookout Mountain a course that most players leave having enjoyed rather than endured.
+If you're a mid-handicap player, you'll get more from this course than from most Scottsdale layouts.
+Fairways are accessible, forced carries are manageable from the right tees, and greens accept well-struck approaches without demanding perfect trajectory.
+The difficulty is honest rather than punishing, which means most players leave having enjoyed the round rather than endured it.

-Green fees of $87 to $168 in peak season place this among the strongest values in the corridor for a Troon-managed, resort-quality course.
+Green fees of $87 to $168 in peak season put this among the strongest values in the corridor for a Troon-managed, resort-quality course.
 Off-peak rates of $50 to $87 bring it into municipal pricing territory.
-The Hilton resort provides pool, dining, and spa amenities that serve as a convenient complement to the round, and the location in the North Mountain area of Phoenix is roughly 20 minutes from central Scottsdale.
+The Hilton resort adds pool, dining, and spa amenities that complement the round, and the location in the North Mountain area of Phoenix is roughly 20 minutes from central Scottsdale.

-Lookout Mountain is not the course that appears on Scottsdale bucket lists, and it does not try to be.
-It is the course that delivers a consistently good round at a fair price on an interesting piece of terrain, and for most golf trips, having one round like that in the rotation makes the more expensive rounds easier to justify.
+Tee times are available through the booking link on this page.
+Lookout Mountain isn't the round that ends up on a Scottsdale bucket list, and it doesn't try to be.
+It's the course that delivers a consistently good round at a fair price on interesting terrain.
+For most golf trips, having one round like that in the rotation makes the more expensive ones easier to justify.
+Pair with the Troon North courses (Pinnacle or Monument), the TPC Scottsdale courses (Stadium or Champions), Grayhawk (Raptor or Talon), We-Ko-Pa (Saguaro or Cholla), the Boulders South Course, the Talking Stick courses (O'odham or Piipaash), Ocotillo, Quintero, Ak-Chin Southern Dunes, Arizona Grand, Raven Phoenix, or Papago.

 Links-style golf on 320 acres of Ak-Chin Indian Reservation in Maricopa.
 An annual U.S. Open qualifying site that plays nothing like the desert courses nearby.